LauraGitGit/Medication-Interaction-API/README.md

 ---

-> **Why auth?** This is one of the security threats I talked about in my video.
+> **PS: Why auth?** This is one of the security threats I talked about in my video.
 Because my API
 > gives safety information, it’s important that the interaction rules cannot be changed by
 > unauthorized users.
 If someone changed them, the API could give unsafe advice